efsta/pkiec/README.md

-# pkiecpkiec - Demo of a Public Key Infrastructure using EC
+# pkiec - Demo of a Public Key Infrastructure using EC

 ---
 ## Target